Ventengo1/Random-Quote-Generator/README.md

 This program is written in C.

-I came up with these quotes by myself by using other quotes I found on the web and made changes to them.
+I modified some fo the quotes that I found on the web and used AI for inspiration but none of the quotes are fully from the web or fully AI.